getsentry/sentry-docs/src/collections/_documentation/workflow/integrations/integration-platform/ui-components.md

 ## Request Format

-The request that is sent is a `POST` request so all the information is stored in the body.
+The request that is sent is a `POST` request, so all the information is stored in the body.

 **Schema**